-The FMCSA requires that all freight brokers either purchase a freight bond, also called BMC-84 or to complete a trust find agreement (BMC-85).
+The FMCSA requires that all freight brokers either purchase a freight bond, also called BMC-84 or complete a trust find agreement (BMC-85).
 With the BMC-85, the broker is required to place $75,000 into a trust.
-Since this is often not an option for smaller freight brokers and those just getting started, the other option is to obtain the BMC-84 bond, which requires only a percentage be paid up front as the premium.
+Since this is often not an option for smaller freight brokers and those just getting started, the other option is to obtain the BMC-84 bond, which requires only a percentage to be paid upfront as the premium.

 The freight broker is known as the Principal, the FMCSA is the Obligee, and the Surety company is the underwriter of the bond.
 If the freight brokers fail to meet their obligations, then the FCMSA can file a claim against the bond.
 The surety company will investigate the claim, and if it is found to be valid, then payment will be made to the FMCSA.
 The freight broker will be responsible for paying back the surety company for the amount that was paid out of the claim.

 Freight broker bonds are valid for one full year from the issue date.
 The broker will be responsible for renewing their bond each year or risk losing their licensing with the FMCSA.

 Why do you need a Freight Broker Bond?

 The freight broker bond aims to ensure that freight brokers and forwarders maintain certain standards and follow the regulations of the FMCSA.
 It serves to prevent fraudulent activities and guarantees timely payments and compensation to motor carriers and shippers.

 If freight brokers or forwarders violate FMCSA regulations that caused injuries or financial damages, the harmed party can make a claim up to the full amount of the bond.
 When the claim has been resolved, the responsible freight broker or forwarder will reimburse the surety for the full amount of the damages and any resulting legal fees.